alessandropetrolati/csound-floss/book/12-h-how-to-fully-integrate-csound-ios.md

 ## Release ksmps from Buffer Frame

-As seen the second case is a good compromise, however it is not suitable in some particular conditions.So far we have only considered the aspect in which the app works on the main audio thread, with a BufferFrame imposed by iOS.
+As seen the second case is a good compromise, however it is not suitable in some particular conditions.
+So far we have only considered the aspect in which the app works on the main audio thread, with a BufferFrame imposed by iOS.
 However, there are special cases in which the app is called to work on a different thread and with a different BufferFrame.

 For instance the &#39;freeze track feature&#39; implemented by major &#39;Host IAA apps&#39; (such Cubasis, Auria etc ...) bypasses the current setup of iOS and imposes an arbitrary BufferFrame(usually 64).

 Since _Csound_ it is still configured with the iOS BufferFrame (main audio thread) but during the &#39;freeze track&#39; process the _Csound\_Perform_ routine is called with a differentBufferFrame, _Csound_ cannot work properly.

 In order to solve this limitation we need a run-time control on the audio callback and handle the exception.
 On the _Csound\_Render_ we will evaluate the condition for which _slices_ is \&lt;1

 ~~~